finanalyst/collection-plugin-development/README.md

 add-collection-plugin -format=markdown my-new-markdown-plugin
 ```
 ## modify-collection-plugin
 This utility is intended to modify an existing plugin's config file, such as adding defaults if they are missing.

+The utility cannot be used to modify a plugin's `name` key.
+It will add the directory name if a name key is missing.

 To get a list of default attributes use

 ```
 modify-collection-plugin-config -show-defaults